 While Paddy Fermor, Bruce Chatwin, Eric Newby and Colin Thubron held me enthralled by their travels, my own favourite destinations have been Guatemala & Central America, India & Pakistan, the Caribbean and Nevis in particular where I lived for a year, Southern Africa and Botswana specifically and, of course, Provence & the South of France.

-I have been a dedicated and enthusiastic if not entirely safe skier of the Matterhorn’s lower slopes since I first visited in the 1970s and have kept on returning, while I have become an ever more occasional fair-weather sailor since first learning to sail in the freezing waters of Poole Harbour.
+I have been a dedicated and enthusiastic (if not entirely safe) skier of the Matterhorn’s lower slopes since I first visited in the 1970s and I have kept on returning despite the ever-glitzier and pricier milieu.
+Although slightly safer on water, I have gradually become an only occasional fair-weather sailor since first learning to sail in the freezing waters of Poole Harbour while at prep school.

 Greatest achievement?
 Undoubtedly, three amazing children who are a constant source of amazement and delight.